gibatronic/sequenza/README.md

 npm install sequenza
 ```

-it uses `requestAnimationFrame` with a fallback for `setInterval`.
+It uses `requestAnimationFrame` with a fallback for `setInterval`.

-you may use it in the browser and with Node.
+You may use it in the browser and with Node, under [AMD](https://github.com/amdjs/amdjs-api/blob/master/AMD.md), [CommonJS](http://wiki.commonjs.org/wiki/Modules/1.1.1) or as a regular script.

-it supports AMD, CommonJS and the old regular `window`

-## usage
+## Usage

-choose between these three different ways:
+Choose between three different ways to instantiate:

 ```js
 new Sequenza(step1, step2, ...stepN).start(options);